mre/envy/README.md

 multiple `.env` files (e.g. `envy allow .envrc`).
 Duplicate keys will be overwritten in the order of appearance in the envy config file (run `envy edit` to modify order).
+Use `envy deny .env` to remove an environment file from the list.

 ## Command-line options